IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 This memo describes Self-Clocked Rate Adaptation for Multimedia version 2 (SCReAMv2), an update to SCReAM congestion control for media streams such as RTP
 {{RFC3550}}.
-SCReAMv2 compromised several algorithm simplifications and adds support for L4S.
+SCReAMv2 includes several algorithm simplifications and adds support for L4S.
 The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control, AR and 3D VR googles.
 This specification obsoletes RFC 8298.